MoodyGindy/worshipteam/admin/README.md

 - Verify default admin user exists in database
 - Check browser console for errors
 - Make sure session is working (check PHP session settings)
+- Use "Forgot Password" feature if you forgot your password

+**Forgot Password:**
+- Make sure your email is set correctly in database (`moody.gindy@gmail.com`)
+- Check spam/junk folder for reset email
+- Reset link expires after 1 hour - request a new one if expired
+- Verify PHP `mail()` function is configured on your server

+**Email not sending:**
+- Check PHP mail configuration (`php.ini`)
+- For production, consider using SMTP (see Email Configuration below)
+- Check server error logs for email sending errors
+- On localhost, emails might not send - use SMTP for testing

 **401 Unauthorized:**
 - Session might have expired - try logging in again